 THEY ARE THE MOST UNLIKELY OF FRIENDS: Archy is a cockroach with the soul of a poet, and Mehitabel is an alley cat with a celebrated past — she claims she was Cleopatra in a previous life.
 Together, cockroach and cat are the foundation of one of the most engaging collections of light poetry to come out of the twentieth century.

-“expression is the need of my soul,” declares Archy, who labored as a free-verse poet in an earlier incarnation.
+“expression is the need of my soul,” declares Archy, who labored as a free-verse poet in a previous incarnation.
 At night, alone, he dives furiously on the keys of Don Marquis’ typewriter to describe a cockroach’s view of the world, rich with cynicism and humor.
 It’s difficult enough to operate the typewriter’s return bar to get a fresh line of paper; all of Archy’s dispatches are written lowercase, and without punctuation, because he is unable to hit both shift and letter keys to produce a capital letter.

 “boss i am disappointed in some of your readers,” he writes, weary of having to explain the mechanics of his literary output. ” … they are always interested in technical details when the main question is whether the stuff is literature or not.”